|The 3 Best Brands|

 We spent over 100 hours researching, testing, and rating medical alert systems to find the best options available to veterans on the market.
 Each system was rated for a variety of criteria, including veteran benefits, important medical features, price, provider perks, quality of monitoring, reliability, and so on.

-At the end of the day, five medical alert providers made the cut, offering our top picks for veterans.
+At the end of the day, four medical alert providers made the cut as our top picks for veterans.
 To ensure that the providers on our list could meet the specific needs of veterans in their golden years, every company had to meet the following five requirements:

-With over 12 million veterans aged 65 or older in the U.S.,2 those who served our country make up a large portion of the senior population.
+With over 12 million veterans aged 65 or older in the U.S.2, those who served our country make up a large portion of the senior population.
 Due to the nature of combat, many older veterans suffer from chronic health conditions and mental health issues like PTSD at higher rates than the rest of the population.
-A personal medical alert system allows veterans to stay protected and receive help during an emergency, whether they spend most of their days at home or are still very active in their communities.
+A medical alert system allows veterans to stay protected and receive help during an emergency, whether they spend most of their days at home or out in the community.

 Medical alert systems offer great features like GPS technology and automatic fall detection that meet the specific needs of veterans.
-For instance, if the user becomes disoriented and wanders during a PTSD episode, a medical alert system with GPS technology allows help to be sent straight to the user, even if they don’t know where they are.
+For example, should a veteran become disoriented and wander during a PTSD episode, a medical alert system with GPS technology allows help to be sent straight to the user, even if they don’t know where they are.
 Or, if a senior veteran experiences a fall due to a mobility issue or other chronic health condition, a system with automatic fall detection will send first responders even when the user can’t press their help button.
-Overall, there are a variety of medical alert system options on the market that offer round-the-clock protection to senior vets and peace of mind for their loved ones.
+Overall, there are a variety of options for veterans on the market, so you can find the best medical alert system for your needs.

 Now, let’s get into the details of our top picks for medical alert systems for veterans!